Sbongiseni-Mavimbela/Sbongiseni-Mavimbela/README.md

 # Hi, I'm Sibongiseni Mavimbela! 👋

 ## 🚀 About Me
-I am a dedicated professional with a passion for continuous learning and growth.
-Currently, I'm working as a remote web developer with Spacebar Solution and also doing an IT Support at Orbit TVET College, Mankwe Campus.
-With skills in Java, web development,Problem Solving, Troubleshootin, and database management, I'm committed to making a positive impact in every project I undertake.
+I was a dedicated professional with a passion for continuous learning and growth.
+I worked remotely as a web developer with Spacebar Solution.
+With skills in Java, HTML, CSS, web development, problem solving, troubleshooting hardware/software issues, networking (LAN/WAN, TCP/IP, DNS configuration, and database management, I was committed to making a positive impact in every project I undertook.

 ## 🎓 Education
 - **Kwaphayikeni High School**